JeanMusenga/ArchISMiner/README.md

 Together, these components enable software engineers—particularly architects and developers—to efficiently gather relevant architectural information from online developer communities.

-This repository provides:
-- The implementation of our proposed framework (**ArchISPE**)
-- Baseline models for comparative evaluation
-- The dataset used in our study

----

 ## 📁 Repository Structure

 ├── data/ # Dataset used in the study